Berries are small, soft, round fruit of various colors — mainly blue, red, or purple.

 Raspberries are often used in desserts and serve as a very good source of fiber.

 One cup (123 grams) of raspberries provides (13):

 - Fiber: 8 grams

-One study showed that when consumed as a drink with other berries, raspberries reduced oxidative stress caused by exercise in cyclists (15).
+One study showed that when cyclists consumed a drink containing raspberries and other berries, oxidative stress caused by exercise decreased significantly (

 The most commonly consumed raspberries are the American red or European red varieties.
 However, there are many different types of raspberries, and black raspberries have been shown to have a number of health benefits, too.

 Black raspberries may be especially good for heart health.
 Studies have proven that black raspberries can reduce risk factors for heart disease, such as blood pressure and blood cholesterol (

 However, these studies were very small.
 More research is needed to confirm the benefits of black raspberries.

 Summary Raspberries are full of fiber and antioxidant polyphenols.
 Black raspberries, in particular, may benefit heart health.

 Goji berries, also known as wolfberries, are native to China and used in traditional medicine.
 They have recently become very popular in the Western world.